Portuguese Navy: Age of Exploration

 The greatest achievement of these exploration voyages was attained by Vasco da Gama, who in 1498 became the European discoverer of the sea route to India.
 In 1500, when leading a second Portuguese Armada of 13 ships to India, Pedro Álvares Cabral discovered and explored Brazil, claiming it for Portugal.
 In the same year, Diogo Dias, as one of the Captains of the fleet to India of Pedro Álvares Cabral, is separated from the main fleet by a storm while crossing the Cape of Good Hope, and becomes the first European to reach Madagascar.
 Besides the already existing role of Admiral of Portugal, the Crown creates the role of Admiral of India, whose first holder becomes Vasco da Gama in 1500.

 With the first established sea route to the Indian Ocean, the Portuguese started to use the carrack ship (nau in Portuguese).
 Nevertheless, the Portuguese penetration in the Indian Ocean was not peaceful due to the opposition of the Muslims.
-However, in 1509 Francisco de Almeida had a tremendous victory over the Muslims in the naval Battle of Diu, and the Portuguese presence in the area is definitely attained.
-In Morocco the Portuguese conquests continue and they take over the cities of Safim, Azamor, Mazagão and Mogador.
+However, in 1509 Francisco de Almeida had a tremendous victory over the Muslims in the naval Battle of Diu, and the Portuguese presence and dominance in the area is definitely attained.
+In Morocco the Portuguese conquests continued and they took over the cities of Safim, Azamor, Mazagão and Mogador.
 In the Far East, Portuguese navigators continue their progress visiting the southeast of Asia, China in 1517 and Australia in 1522.
-In the same period they reach Taiwan (baptizing it Formosa) and Japan where they become the first Europeans to arrive.
+In the same period they reached Taiwan (baptizing it Formosa) and Japan where they became the first Europeans to arrive.